 It’s practically not possible to run a business without processing personal data and exchanging it with other businesses.
-It may be website analytics software, cloud storage, CRM or marketing platform, and whether you are controller, processor, sub-processor or joint controller, you have to construct a lawful Data Processing Arrangement (DPA) with the party you exchange personal information.
+It may be website analytics software, cloud storage, CRM or marketing platform, and whether you are controller, processor, sub-processor or joint controller, you have to construct a lawful Data Processing Arrangement with the party you exchange personal information with.

 Do I need to have a Data Processing Agreement?

 If you exchange personal data with other parties, you should have a Data Processing Agreement in place.
 Articles 28 through 36 of the GDPR cover the requirements for data processing and data processing agreements.
 Let’s have a look at a bit more specific responsibilities of different roles.

 The data processor should handle the data exclusively in the manner demanded by the controller.
 There are following requirements applied to Processor and should be reflected in Data Processing Agreement: